paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-034-indian-child-protection-and-family-violence-prevention.md

 (3) “child abuse” includes but is not limited to—

-  (A) any case in which—
+  (A) in any case in which—

+    (i)

-    (i) a child is dead or exhibits evidence of skin bruising, bleeding, malnutrition, failure to thrive, burns, fracture of any bone, subdural hematoma, soft tissue swelling, and
+      (I) a child is dead or exhibits evidence of skin bruising, bleeding, malnutrition, failure to thrive, burns, fracture of any bone, subdural hematoma, soft tissue swelling; and

-    (ii) such condition is not justifiably explained or may not be the product of an accidental occurrence; and
+      (II) such condition is not justifiably explained or may not be the product of an accidental occurrence; or

+    (ii) a child is subjected to sexual assault, sexual molestation, sexual exploitation, sexual contact, or prostitution; and

   (B) any case in which a child is subjected to sexual assault, sexual molestation, sexual exploitation, sexual contact, or prostitution;